Palash90/site-assets/target/blogs/iron-learn/iron-learn-4.md

 Hence, I accepted that I wouldn't work on the GPU at that stage.
 Down the line, if I really feel the need for it, I'll revisit the topic.
 Until then, I'd be content running small datasets with longer execution times.

-Little did I know, the next day would bring my biggest facepalm moments in my programming journey...
+Little did I know, the next day would bring one of my biggest facepalm moments in my programming journey...